 Starting up a new business and keeping it going always has its challenges, but wow – this year has been particularly difficult.
 A global coronavirus pandemic, economic uncertainty, and national lockdowns?
 These are far from the ideal conditions for nurturing self-employed workers and small businesses.

 Which is why we want to celebrate you for doing it.
 We asked our client community to share their experiences about starting and running a business through the COVID-19 crisis.
 And we have to say, it’s been profoundly humbling to read the responses.

-I am a freelance graphic designer and, in February of this year, I took the plunge to become a Limited Company, working for myself full time.
+I am a freelance graphic designer and, in February 2020, I took the plunge to become a Limited Company, working for myself full time.

 Since becoming a mum in 2016 I have questioned whether my happiness really lies in the workplace.
 Working part time hours made me feel less than adequate at my job.
 I was always playing catch up with colleagues working full time, and feeling a growing divide between myself and them.

 This was having a profoundly negative impact on my mental health.
 I needed a solution that was going to reignite my love and passion for design, as well as give me the opportunity to be the best mum possible.